 - Curriculum, Instruction and Inservice Tighter budget controls, and maximization of grants that were reported in the special aid fund. - ➤ Contracted Transportation The District continues to control costs through increases tied to a low CPI.
-In fiscal year 2019-2020, transportation costs were reduced due to the state-wide school closure order. - ➤ Employee Benefits By participating in county-wide health and workers compensation consortiums, the District continues to keep cost increases well below the historical "community" average.
+In fiscal year 2020-2021, transportation costs were increased due to 10 months of operation vs. the school shut-down during the previous school year. - ➤ Employee Benefits By participating in county-wide health and workers compensation consortiums, the District continues to keep cost increases well below the historical "community" average.